James5979/literate-devops-site/content/portfolio/kubernetes/nodeport.md

 weight = 8
 +++

 A `NodePort` service provides external access to Kubernetes applications by creating a listening port on each node in the cluster.
-You can connect to the service by simply using the port and IP addresses from one of these nodes.
+You can connect to the service by simply using the port and IP addresses from one of the nodes.

-**Pitfall**: nodeport can only use ports `30000` to `32767`.
+**Pitfall**: nodeport can only use ports in the range of `30000` to `32767`.

 ## Create a nodeport service {#create-a-nodeport-service}